isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 We are of the opinion that current implementations of `dynamic_cast` are unnecessarily slow.
 For example, under suitable conditions, it is possible to perform a `dynamic_cast` in [fast constant time](http://www.stroustrup.com/fast_dynamic_casting.pdf).
-However, compatibility makes changes difficult even if all agree that an effort to optimize is worth while.
+However, compatibility makes changes difficult even if all agree that an effort to optimize is worthwhile.

 ##### Enforcement